Minke Bisschops: Career

 Bisschops represents the Netherlands at international competitions.
 She ran a personal best time of 11.35 for the 100 metres in the heats of the 2021 European Athletics U20 Championships in Tallinn, Estonia in August 2021, to move to second on the Dutch U20 all-time list at the distance behind only Dafne Schippers.
 At that championships Bisschops won the silver medal in the 200 metres.

 She competed at the 2022 World Athletics Championships in the 4 × 100 metres relay event in Eugene, Oregon.
 She also competed at the 2022 European Athletics Championships in Munich.

 She ran as part of the Dutch 4 × 100 m relay team which qualified for the 2024 Paris Olympics at the 2024 World Relays Championships in Nassau, Bahamas.
 In June 2024, she won a bronze medal at the 2024 European Athletics Championships in Rome, as part of the Dutch team in the 4 x 100 metres relay, alongside Nadine Visser, Marije van Hunenstijn, and Tasa Jiya.

 On 8 August 2024, she ran as part of the Dutch 4 × 100 m relay team at the 2024 Paris Olympics which qualified for the final.

 She won the Dutch national indoor 60 metres title in February 2025.
 She was selected for the 2025 European Athletics Indoor Championships in Apeldoorn, where she ran a personal best 7.17 seconds for the 60 metres in the semi-final.
 She competed at the 2025 World Athletics Relays in China in the Women's 4 × 100 metres relay in May 2025.
 She ran a personal best 11.21 seconds for the 100 metres in Hengelo on 9 June 2025.
 Later that month, she ran a new personal best of 11.17 seconds in the 100 metres at the 2025 European Athletics Team Championships in Madrid.
 At the championships she also ran alongside Lieke Klaver, Nadine Visser and Marije van Hunenstijn as part of the Dutch winning 4 x 100 metres team which set a new national record time.
+She was selected for the Dutch team for the 2025 World Athletics Championships in Tokyo, Japan, but was unable to compete due to injury.

-She was selected for the Dutch team for the 2025 World Athletics Championships in Tokyo, Japan.
+Bisschops lowered her personal best for the 60 metres to 7.16 seconds competing in Apeldoorn in January 2026, and then to 7.11 seconds in Metz on 8 February.
+Later that month, she ran 7.17 seconds to win the 60 metres at the Dutch Indoor Athletics Championships.
+She competed with the Dutch squad at the 2026 World Athletics Relays in Gaborone, Botswana.
+On 7 June, she placed fourth in 11.08 seconds in the 100 metres at the Diamond League event in Stockholm, and 3 days later placed fourth over 100 metres at the 2026 Bislett Games.
+She was unable to competed for the Netherlands at the 2026 European Championships due to injury.